cespare/cbor/README.md

   tag, so maybe don't bother).
 * Handle anonymous struct fields the same way encoding/json does.
 Skipping this for now because it rachets up the complexity significantly.
+* Better test case coverage for error cases in the encoder.
+* encoding/json.Unmarshal will allow for type errors as it decodes and still give the user a best-effort decoded value as well as the error.
+Is this worth doing?
+* json.{En,De}coder equivalents.